Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

-A branded enzyme supplement containing bromelain, trypsin and other ingredients, Wobenzyme, was found in one clinical study to reduced pain and stiffness, and improved function in men and women with hip osteoarthritis just as well as a prescription non-steroidal anti-inflammatory drug.
+A branded enzyme supplement containing bromelain, trypsin and other ingredients, Wobenzym, was found in one clinical study to reduce pain and stiffness, and improve function in men and women with hip osteoarthritis just as well as a prescription non-steroidal anti-inflammatory drug.

-One small study found that, compared to fish oil, a formula containing green-lipped mussel oil (a omega-3 fatty acids EPA + DHA), olive oil and vitamin E (Omega XL) reduced pain and improved physical function in men and women with osteoarthritis of the hip.
+One small study found that, compared to fish oil, a formula containing green-lipped mussel oil (providing omega-3 fatty acids EPA + DHA), olive oil and vitamin E (Omega XL) reduced pain and improved physical function in men and women with osteoarthritis of the hip.
 However, there are no studies comparing this formula with a placebo for hip osteoarthritis.
-(Although there is evidence that fish oil supplements may help to reduce pain due to rheumatoid arthritis, there is not enough evidence to suggest its helpful for osteoarthritis of the hip. )
+(Although there is evidence that fish oil supplements may help to reduce pain due to rheumatoid arthritis, there is not enough evidence to suggest it's helpful for osteoarthritis of the hip.)

 There is some evidence that collagen hydrolysate may reduce pain associated with hip osteoarthritis.